sydseter/DevGuide/docs/en/07-training-education/03-skf.md

 #### How to use the SKF

-The easiest way to get started with the SKF training is to [try the online demo][skfdemo].
+The easiest way to get started with the SKF training is to try the online demo from their [main web site][skf].
 This will provide access to the practice labs, the training courses and also to the requirements tool.

 Follow the documentation on [installing and using][skfdocs] the SKF.